Chester: Medieval

 The Anglo-Saxons extended and strengthened the walls of Chester to protect the city against the Danes, who occupied it for a short time until Alfred seized all the cattle and laid waste on the surrounding land to drive them out.
 It was Alfred's daughter Æthelflæd, Lady of the Mercians, that built the new Anglo-Saxon burh.
 A new Church dedicated to St Peter alone was founded in AD 907 by the Lady Æthelfleda at what was to become the Cross.
+In around 907, the Vikings laid siege to Chester, but the Anglo-Saxon defenders, led by Æthelfleda, successfully fought them off.
 In 973, the Anglo-Saxon Chronicle records that, two years after his coronation at Bath, King Edgar of England came to Chester where he held his court in a palace in a place now known as Edgar's Field near the old Dee bridge in Handbridge.
 Taking the helm of a barge, he was rowed the short distance up the River Dee from Edgar's Field to the great Minster Church of St John the Baptist by six (the monk Henry Bradshaw records he was rowed by eight kings) tributary kings called reguli.

 In 1071, King William the Conqueror made Hugh d'Avranches, who built Chester Castle, the first Earl of Chester (second creation).
 From the 14th to the 18th century, the city's prominent position in North West England meant it was commonly known as Westchester.
 This name was used by Celia Fiennes when she visited the city in 1698. and is also used in Moll Flanders.